etdirksen/Rideshare-Analysis/README.md

 ![Summary DF](analysis/summary_df.png)

-Here, we can see that there are three different types of cities: Urban, Suburban, and Rural.
-From these stats, we were able to create a few other DFs.
+Here, you can see that there are three different types of cities: Urban, Suburban, and Rural.
+From these stats, I was able to create a few other DFs.
 One such DF is the `weekly_cut_chron_pyber_data`.
 The process for creating the DF was a bit lengthy.
-To simplify, we created a new DF from `pyber_data_df` by grouping by `["type","date"]` and using  `.sum()["fare"]`.
+To simplify, I created a new DF from `pyber_data_df` by grouping by `["type","date"]` and using  `.sum()["fare"]`.
 This groups all rows in the table by the city type and the date, putting the date in chronological order.
-We then reset the index to split all the data into their own seperate columns.
-We create a pivot table using the `pivot()` function on the index-reset DF.
+I then reset the index to split all the data into their own seperate columns.
+I create a pivot table using the `pivot()` function on the index-reset DF.
 This pivot table now shows every instance of a ride, the ride's fare data, by city type, and in chronological order.
-From here, we can limit the data to only show from `2019-01-01:2019-04-29` as per the challenege instructions.
-We can also put the rides into weekly bins, which will give us the sum of ride fare (in USD) earned over 7 days for each city type.
+From here, I can limit the data to only show from `2019-01-01:2019-04-29`.
+I can also put the rides into weekly bins, which will give me the sum of ride fare (in USD) earned over 7 days for each city type.
 This latest DF is labeled as `weekly_cut_chron_pyber_data.png`.
 Here is an image of it:

 ![Weekly Cut Chronological PyBer Data](analysis/weekly_cut_chron_pyber_data.png)

-From here, we can create a line graph figure which holds the three columns of weekly data.
+From here, I can create a line graph figure which holds the three columns of weekly data.
 Here is an image of the graph:

 ![Final Line Graph](analysis/Challenge_Fig.png)